ADIAProject/DIA/Tools/DevManView/readme.txt

 ===================

-DevManView works on any version of Windows, starting from Windows 2000 and up to Windows 7 and Windows Server 2008.
+DevManView works on any version of Windows, starting from Windows 2000 and up to Windows 10.
 For x64 version of Windows, you should download the x64 version of DevManView, because the 32-bit version of DevManView cannot disable/enable devices on x64 operating system.

 Versions History
 ================

+* Version 1.48:
+  o When you connect a remote computer or external Registry file,
+    DevManView now displays the computer or directory information in the window title.

+* Version 1.47:
+  o DevManView now displays an error message when it fails to
+    disable/enable a device.

+* Version 1.46:
+  o Fixed the problem with 'Put Icon On Tray' option.

+* Version 1.45:
+  o Added 'Show Only Devices With Location String' option. o Added 'Auto Size Columns On Load' option.

+* Version 1.43:
+  o Added 'Container ID' column.

+* Version 1.42:
+  o Added secondary sorting support: You can now get a secondary
+    sorting, by holding down the shift key while clicking the column header.
+Be aware that you only have to hold down the shift key when clicking the second/third/fourth column.
+To sort the first column you should not hold down the Shift key. o Fixed to display date/time values according to daylight saving time settings.

 * Version 1.41:
   o Added 'Clear Recent Files List' for the 'Recent Disabled Devices